Carbon sequestration

+Carbon sequestration is the process of storing carbon in a carbon pool.
+It plays a crucial role in limiting climate change by reducing the amount of carbon dioxide in the atmosphere.
+There are two main types of carbon sequestration: biologic (also called biosequestration) and geologic.

+Biologic carbon sequestration is a naturally occurring process as part of the carbon cycle.
+Humans can enhance it through deliberate actions and use of technology.
+Carbon dioxide (CO_{2}) is naturally captured from the atmosphere through biological, chemical, and physical processes.
+These processes can be accelerated for example through changes in land use and agricultural practices, called carbon farming.
+Artificial processes have also been devised to produce similar effects.
+This approach is called carbon capture and storage.
+It involves using technology to capture and sequester (store) CO_{2} that is produced from human activities underground or under the sea bed.

-Forests, kelp beds, and other forms of plant life absorb carbon dioxide from the air as they grow, and bind it into biomass.
-However, these biological stores are considered volatile carbon sinks as the long-term sequestration cannot be guaranteed.
-For example, natural events, such as wildfires or disease, economic pressures and changing political priorities can result in the sequestered carbon being released back into the atmosphere.
-Carbon dioxide that has been removed from the atmosphere can also be stored in the Earth's crust by injecting it into the subsurface, or in the form of insoluble carbonate salts (mineral sequestration).
-These methods are considered non-volatile because they remove carbon from the atmosphere and sequester it indefinitely and presumably for a considerable duration (thousands to millions of years).
+Plants, such as forests and kelp beds, absorb carbon dioxide from the air as they grow, and bind it into biomass.
+However, these biological stores may be temporary carbon sinks, as long-term sequestration cannot be guaranteed.
+Wildfires, disease, economic pressures, and changing political priorities may release the sequestered carbon back into the atmosphere.

+Carbon dioxide that has been removed from the atmosphere can also be stored in the Earth's crust by injecting it underground, or in the form of insoluble carbonate salts.
+The latter process is called mineral sequestration.
+These methods are considered non-volatile because they not only remove carbon dioxide from the atmosphere but also sequester it indefinitely.
+This means the carbon is "locked away" for thousands to millions of years.

-To enhance carbon sequestration processes in oceans the following technologies have been proposed but none have achieved large scale application so far: Seaweed farming, ocean fertilisation, artificial upwelling, basalt storage, mineralization and deep sea sediments, adding bases to neutralize acids.
-The idea of direct deep-sea carbon dioxide injection has been abandoned.
+To enhance carbon sequestration processes in oceans the following chemical or physical technologies have been proposed: ocean fertilization, artificial upwelling, basalt storage, mineralization and deep-sea sediments, and adding bases to neutralize acids.
+However, none have achieved large scale application so far.
+Large-scale seaweed farming on the other hand is a biological process and could sequester significant amounts of carbon.
+The potential growth of seaweed for carbon farming would see the harvested seaweed transported to the deep ocean for long-term burial.
+The IPCC Special Report on the Ocean and Cryosphere in a Changing Climate recommends "further research attention" on seaweed farming as a mitigation tactic.

 Terminology

-The term carbon sequestration is used in different ways in the literature and media.
-The IPCC Sixth Assessment Report defines it as "The process of storing carbon in a carbon pool".
+The term carbon sequestration has diverse meanings in the literature and media.
+The IPCC Sixth Assessment Report defines carbon sequestration as "The process of storing carbon in a carbon pool".
 Subsequently, a pool is defined as "a reservoir in the Earth system where elements, such as carbon and nitrogen, reside in various chemical forms for a period of time".